Community Conservation Funding Opportunities

 The Land Conservation Partnership Grant is a competitive, matching grant to help communities acquire land or easements and provide opportunities for land conservation or outdoor recreation access.

-We are accepting applications for the Land Conservation Partnership Grants (LCPG)
+We are accepting applications for the Land Conservation Partnership Grants (LCPG).

-The Land Conservation Partnership Grant has four partnership opportunities:
+Land Conservation Partnership Grant opportunities:

 • The Conservation Land Acquisition Program provides financial assistance to local governments and non-profit organizations for acquiring lands through fee title to be held and managed by the partner.
 The purposes of the grant are to: 1) provide public access to lands which allow citizens to discover and connect to nature and participate in related outdoor recreation activities, and 2) enhance long-term conservation of wildlife species, habitats, and ecosystem services through protection of lands having important conservation value.
 Applications for the Conservation Land Acquisition Program can be submitted and considered on a rolling basis at any time.

 • The Conservation Easement Assistance Program provides financial assistance to land trusts and local governments for acquiring conservation easements on privately-owned land having especially high conservation value.
 The primary purpose of the grant is to provide long term habitat protection of land that has especially high conservation value for wildlife, water quality, outdoor recreation, and/or other ecosystem services.
 Projects selected for funding will be eligible for 100% MDC reimbursement of the costs associated with establishing a donated conservation easement (e.g. drafting, closing costs, stewardship fees, etc.).
-The program currently does not pay landowners for the value of the conservation easement, but is being reviewed to assess the feasibility of doing so for especially important tracts.
+The program currently does not pay landowners for the value of the conservation easement but is being reviewed to assess the feasibility of doing so for especially important tracts.
 For projects in which funding to pay the landowner for the easement value is needed/desired, applicants should wait until after our review before applying.
 Applications for the Conservation Land Acquisition Program can be submitted and considered on a rolling basis at any time.

 Title